lilli-mcnally/quiz-whizz/README.md

 ![Rules Modal](/assets/images/readme/features/feature-rules-modal.webp "Rules Modal")

 #### Setup Page
 The setup page has four options.
 Three are to decide how many questions to request from the API and present to the user, and the final one is a link back to the Rules page.
+The options for how many questions a user can choose to play are 10, 25 and 50.
+I wanted to have up to 50 to suit the user with the long communte, from the [User Stories](#user-stories) section.
+> *They want to have the option to play with lots of questions to keep him entertained*

+This option also meets my third objective:
+> To give options for how many questions the user wants in the game

 Each button has a hover quality to make the colour of of the div a bit darker, demonstrated below on the Rules div.

 ![Setup Page](/assets/images/readme/features/feature-setup.webp "Setup Page")

 #### Game Page
 The Game page has a score that increments when the user answers correctly as the game is played.
 The question is called and presented to the user, and then four divs below have the possible answers.

 ![Game Page](/assets/images/readme/features/feature-game.webp "Game Page")

 #### Score Page
 Finally the score page shows the users final score once the game has finished.
+This and the incrementing score on the game page completes my fourth objective:
+> To keep a running score and show the total score at the end

 ![Score Page](/assets/images/readme/features/feature-final-score.webp "Score Page")

 It also tells the user which questions they got right and which were wrong, with colour coding and a tick or cross to match.
 I did consider presenting the user with the correct answer at this point, however my mentor Mitko Bachvarov advised not revealing the answer would mean the user is more likely to play again.

 ![Answer section](/assets/images/readme/features/feature-score-answers.webp "Answer section")
+---
 ## Design

 #### Colours